 RB: That’s such a good question.
 I would steal Rachel’s resilience.
 I am not sure I’ve met many people as resilient as Rachel.
 Resilience with a sense of optimism, that is.
 She never lost hope that things would get better.
 She knew it.
 On the show, she’s the only one like that.
 I think that’s a beautiful quality.
 Living in New York, it’s sometimes hard to hold on to.
 It’s something that I try to practice every day, and I think I learned that from playing that role.
 We grew up together.

-Catch Rachel Brosnahan in Crisis in Six Scenes streaming now on Amazon.
-She can next be seen on the big screen in Ian Olds’s Burn Country alongside James Franco and Melissa Leo on December 9.
+Catch Rachel Brosnahan in Crisis in Six Scenes and The Marvelous Mrs. Maisel streaming now on Amazon.
+She can next be seen on the big screen in Ian Olds’s Burn Country alongside James Franco and Melissa Leo.